wadefuller/nfl_predictor/README.md

 Lightweight model designed to predict NFL game outcomes using team performance and market data.

 ### Model Features

-Features:
+Metadata:
 - season: which season the game was played.
 - week: which week of the season the game was played.
-- spread_line: the predicted number of points that Vegas thinks will be scored.
-- home_win_pct: the trailing 8 wk average win percentage at home for the home team.
+- div_game: boolean indicating whether the teams share a division.
 - home_rest: the days of rest for the home team.
 - rest_diff: the difference in days of rest between the home and away team.

+Market data:
+- spread_line: the predicted number of points that the betting markets thinks will be scored.

+Performance data:
-- home_point_diff: the aggregate point differential for the home team (sum of win margin for the given season).
+- home_point_diff_trend: the trailing 8 wk point differential for the home team (sum of win margin for the given team).
+- home_win_pct_trend: the trailing 8 wk win percentage for the home team.
+- point_diff_ats_season: the season-long difference between the market expected points scored and the actual points scored for the home team.
-- pt_diff: the difference in aggregate point differential of the two teams (home minus away).
+- point_diff_trend_diff: the trailing 8 wk point differential for the home team minus the same figure for the away team.
-- home.win_pct: the win percentage for the home team that season.
+- win_pct_trend_diff: the trailing 8 wk average win percentage at home for the home team minus the same figure for the away team.
-- win_pct_diff: the difference in win percentage of the two teams (home minus away).

 Model Summary